Spatiotemporal spectral transfers in fluid dynamics: Spectral transfers for general system

-The above considerations motivate the need for a more careful derivation of spatio-temporal transfers.
+The above considerations motivate the need for a more careful derivation of spatiotemporal transfers.
 We turn to generalizations of the Fourier transform that work for statistically non-stationary, aperiodic time series, the so-called time-frequency representations ~\cite{hlawatsch08}.
 Time-frequency representations $\TFR_f(\omega,\tau)$ are functions derived from some time signal $f(t)$ of two variables: a frequency or scale $\omega$; and a ``central time'' $\tau$, which is typically the center of some time window of interest.
 Such time windows are usually defined by the range over which data of interest is available.
 At a fixed $\tau$, a time-frequency representation gives a transformed spectrum of a time series as a function of frequency or scale with respect to a chosen set of orthonormal basis functions.
 These transformations can solve the problems of aperiodicity and nonstationarity mentioned previously in this section.
-See ~\citet{hlawatsch08} for details on general bilinear time-frequency representations.
-In this paper, we primarily focus on the spectrogram, the most commonly used time-frequency representation.
+See~\citet{hlawatsch08} for details on general bilinear time-frequency representations.
+In this paper, we primarily focus on the spectrogram, which shows the frequency distribution of a signal as a function of central time and duration.
+Spectrograms are limited by the Heisenberg uncertainty principle, which prevents the precise colocalization of a function's frequency at a specific time \cite{hlawatsch08}.
+However, spectrograms allow for the most straightforward physical interpretation of the behavior of a function at different time and spatial scales.
+Furthermore, they are the most commonly used time-frequency representation in the previous fluids literature.
 We briefly discuss the scalogram in Appendix~\ref{app:wavelet}.
+Scalograms characterize the distribution of scales in a signal.
+Rather than using Fourier transforms to calculate the signal's power at a certain time or length scale, they use a continuous wavelet transform.
+This transform replaces the complex exponential basis of Fourier transforms with a basis of wavelets, continuous functions with a characteristic scale and a customizable shape \cite{hlawatsch08}.
+They too are limited by the Heisenberg uncertainty principle and are straightforwardly physically interpretable.

 The spectrogram is the modulus squared of the short-time Fourier transform (STFT).
 For any function $f(t)$, the STFT is

 where $\sigma(t-\tau;T)$ is a taper function of width $T$ centered at $t=\tau$.
 We use the circumflex to denote an STFT.
 We assume $\sigma(t-\tau;T)$ to be identically zero outside of the range $\tau-T/2<t<\tau+T/2$, so one can also define the integration to be over the range $(-\infty,\infty)$ without changing the result of the integral.